hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

   - Of novel isoforms should have more depth (> 60 million reads per sample).

   - Choose biological replicates over paired/deeper sequencing.

+  - Read length >= 50 bp, but longer is better as the reads will be more likely to cross exon junctions

   - Perform careful QC of RNA quality.
 Be careful to use high quality preparation methods and restrict analysis to high quality RIN # samples.